AirPods Pro 2 (2022) vs AirPods Pro: should you upgrade?

 (Image credit: What Hi-Fi?)

-Despite rumours of shorter stems or even stem-less designs, the AirPods Pro design stays the same – same stem size, same bulbous body with an eartip, same all-white finish.
+Despite rumours of shorter stems or even stem-less designs, the AirPods Pro design stayed the same – same stem size, same bulbous body with an eartip and same all-white finish.
+As our in-house expert reviewers noted in our AirPods Pro 2 review, "place the two generations of AirPods Pro side by side and they’re effectively indistinguishable".
 But the new model isn't a carbon copy of the original.

-You now get four ear tips in the box: a smaller XS size is included, giving you more options to get the perfect fit and seal.
+You now get four (as opposed to three) ear tips in the box, with a smaller XS size included to give you more options to get the perfect fit and seal.
 That's good news if you’ve struggled with the AirPods’ fit before.

-Arguably the biggest design change here is to the charging case: it now has a built-in speaker and a lanyard loop.
-The speaker emits tones to indicate charging, low battery and to help you find it.
+Arguably the biggest design change in this evolution leap, however, is to the charging case: it now has a built-in speaker and a lanyard loop.
+The speaker emits tones to indicate charging, low battery status and to help you find it if it's been misplaced.
+Of course, there is now the USB-C version to look out for.
 The case itself remains the same small and pocketable size – it easily slips into a pocket, bag and the palm of your hand.
-It even has a lanyard loop and can be engraved with a Memoji for free.

 AirPods Pro 2 (2022) vs AirPods Pro: features